russelljjarvis/MoNELoihiReport/tutorials/appTut2.md

 ### SLURM Zombies, and regular Linux Zombies.

 You can easily create zombie processes by putting unhaltable code in the background, and then logging out of a resource.
 Your job we will keep running there in the background.

-* How to kill your zombie processes:
-  * SLURM `scancel`.
-  * Linux everywhere else: `top`, and `kill`.
+A lot of people think its good to kill zombies.

 If you have created a zombie process you can find its job id with:
 ```
 top
 ```
 Top prints out a table with process id's in the left hand column.
 You can kill the zombie process, by running `scancel`, in this context scancel behaves like the `kill` on command on desktop linux.

+* How to kill your zombie processes:
+  * SLURM `scancel`.
+  * Linux everywhere else: `top`, and `kill`.

 ### More aliases to speed up Linux CLI Experience.